Puppy Playtime |

 Males:

-- ideal for families with children of all ages or other pets like cats because they can always be enticed to play and are generally more open to new things.
+- they can always be enticed to play and are generally more open to new things.

 - more dependent - want to be with you and involved in whatever you are doing (like reading the newspaper when you read the newspaper and being on your lap when you play cards or type on the computer)